-4. How to check if my session queries are running or waiting on locks?
+4. How to check if my session queries are running or waiting for locks?

 Check "waiting" column in pg_stat_activity and "granted" column in pg_locks for any object level locks or refer to database locks queries mentioned here.

-5. What kind of locks should we focus on MPP system when system is slow /hung?
+5. What kind of locks should we focus on MPP system when the system is slow /hung?

 Locks that are held for a very long time and multiple other queries are waiting for that lock also.